RajaniThomas/Stock-Control-Application/README.md

 # Stock-Control-Application
 Desktop Application using WPF

 The Stock Control Application is a user interface that is used to automate a stock control function.
-It has a simple, easy to use
-Graphical User Interface that reads contents from a comma separated text file and displays its contents on the screen, in the form of a table.
+It has an easy to use Graphical User Interface that reads contents from a comma separated text file and displays its contents on the screen, in the form of a table.
 Once, the csv file is loaded in the application, the file is also converted into a valid XML file.
 The application also has the option to view the XML file in two different styles in a web browser.